-Pupils taking part in the project can be selected in order to re-engage them into school, particularly those who are not engaged due to additional needs, language, or challenging behaviour, by allowing them the chance to attend a non-traditional lesson.
+Pupils taking part in the project can be selected to re-engage them into school, particularly those who are not engaged due to additional needs, language barriers, or challenging behaviour, by allowing them the chance to attend a non-traditional lesson.
 It is important to communicate with the partner school(s) so that the correct students are being recruited, and if necessary, informal ‘interviews’ can be conducted to make these selections.
-These students will take ownership of this project from the very beginning and will be taught how to be responsible for the project such as: IT and financial management, promotion of the project, establishing relationships with businesses, setting up trade accounts for parts, encouraging donations of bikes from the community, brand and logo design, recording project income and expenditure, managing budgets and sourcing funding, and ensuring that there is a lasting legacy of the project.
+These students will take ownership of this project from the very beginning and will be taught skills on how to be responsible for the project such as: IT and financial management, promotion of the project, establishing relationships with businesses, setting up trade accounts for parts, encouraging donations of bikes from the community, brand and logo design, recording project income and expenditure, managing budgets and sourcing funding, and ensuring that there is a lasting legacy of the project.

 Once a bike has been fully repaired it can be resold to the community at a subsidised price – this money can then go back into the project to fund more parts, tools, bikes, etc.

 Sessions should be run during school hours and run once a week, for a period of 12 weeks per group (so one school term).
 As this is a maintenance project, it is not weather dependant, so can be run all year round.

 • The key target audiences are secondary school students, who have been identified as benefiting from this project due to dis-engagement from the school

 • Create a WhatsApp group to stay engaged with student participants